cleverington/n00b-drupal-development/manuscript/getting_started/stay_for_the_community.md

 More importantly, it is *friendly* and filled with **great people**.

+> Come for the Code, Stay for the Community

 I cannot re-inforce this enough.
 Drupal = Good people and a great community.

 Most documentation on [d.o](https://www.drupal.org "Drupal.org") tends to avoid directly name-dropping, but I will do so here so that you, as a new entrant to the community, can understand just *why* Drupal has survived the rise and fall of more than a few competitors over the years and remains strong to this day.